Skip to content

 Work-Integrated Learning

 Humber programs offer unique work-integrated learning opportunities to prepare students for their future careers.
 Students apply what they’ve learned in class and in real world environments through a wide range of academic, community and industry partnerships.
-These work-integrated and experiential learning opportunities may include field placements, practicums, clinical placements, co-operative education work terms, internships, applied research projects, or service learning.
+These work-integrated and experiential learning opportunities may include field experience and applied research projects, or service learning.
 Check program pages to learn more about the specific opportunities within each program.

 The Learning Process

 Work-Integrated Learning (WIL) provides a valuable bridge between a student’s academic program and the real world.
-For students, the opportunity to participate in WIL (ex.
-Field placement, professional practice, capstone projects, and applied research) enhances the learning process and better prepares students for the demands of the workplace.
+This highly participatory process is beneficial for students, as it provides an opportunity to participate in field experiences, enhances the learning process and better prepares students for the demands of the workplace.
 Employers benefit from the availability of skilled and well-trained students and graduates to help solve problems and bring new ideas and innovative thinking to the community and field.

-Opportunities to integrate work with your studies are designed to better prepare you for the demands of the workplace and enhance your employability when you graduate.
-You will have to opportunity to build skills required for career success in your field of study, learn about the world of work and the career options available to you, and, meet people in your profession.
+Opportunities to integrate work within studies is designed to better prepare students for the demands of the workplace and enhance employability after graduation.
+Field experiences provide opportunities to build skills required for career success in fields of study, learn about the world of work and the career options available, and meet people in the profession.
 Learn about opportunities for work-integrated learning in your program of study.

 Faculty of Social & Community Services